 5. What healthcare tasks can be automated with Medical LLMs?

 Medical Large language models (LLMs) have the potential to automate various healthcare tasks, improving efficiency and accuracy.
-Some tasks that can be automated with healthcare LLMs include clinical documentation, such as generating medical reports and summarizing patient records.
+Some tasks that can be automated with healthcare LLMs include clinical documentation, such as generating reports and summarizing patient records using medical generative AI functions.
 Medical LLMs can also assist in natural language processing (NLP) tasks, such as extracting relevant information from medical literature and clinical notes.
 Additionally, medical LLMs can aid in disease diagnosis by analyzing symptoms, medical histories, and test results.
 They can also support treatment planning by providing personalized recommendations based on patient-specific data.
 Moreover, healthcare LLMs can be used for medical image analysis, detecting abnormalities in radiology scans.
 These automated tasks help healthcare professionals streamline workflows, enhance patient care, and make more informed decisions.